How to Avoid Germs When Thanksgiving Grocery Shopping

 Consider delivery or pick-up

-As the situation progresses, it may be worth it to see if your grocer will deliver or allow for an in-store pick-up.
+As COVID numbers spike again, it may be worth it to see if your grocer will deliver or allow for an in-store pick-up.
 This is one of the best ways to reduce your risk is to avoid entering the store altogether, notes Dr. Larkin.
 “Ask your delivery person to leave the groceries outside your door, or if picking up in the store parking lot, leave the cart at your trunk so you can load them without interacting directly,” she adds.
 Find out how to avoid becoming a victim of coronavirus shopping frenzy.

 Clean packaging and fresh produce